Bouillon2Poulet/Beyond-Mondrian/README.md

 ### Built With
-Because we worked on Linux (Ubuntu and Mint) for this project, we advice you to do the same as long as we don't realy know how it will react on other OS.
+Because we worked on Linux (Ubuntu and Mint) for this project, we advice you to do the same as long as we don't realry know how it will react on other OS.

 * [C](https://www.learn-c.org/)
 * [gcc](https://gcc.gnu.org/)